mct-dev/mct-dev/README.md

 ### I'm a husband, a golfer, and an enthusiastic reader!

-- 🖥 I'm currently working at [Time by Ping][timebyping] as a Software Engineer.
+- 🖥 I'm currently working at [laurel.ai][laurel] as a Software Engineer.
-- 🔨 I like to build things and, one day, I hope to sell one of these things online.
+- 🔨 I like to build things that improve life and save time.
+I like to grow teams that do this, too.
-- 📖 I like to read and learn about things that I don't know or haven't heard of.
+- 📖 I also like to read and learn about things that I don't know or haven't heard of.
 - ⚡️ Fun fact: I have 2 awesome dogs who I often take hiking 😄

 ### Connect with me: